cgat-developers/ruffus/doc/html/_sources/Tutorial.txt

 Logging
 ***************************************

-    Pypeline logs each task and each job as it is completed.
+    Ruffus logs each task and each job as it is completed.
 The results of each of the examples in this tutorial were produced by default logging to stderr.

     You can specify your own logging by providing a python